 later electrical contacting with bond wires.

-Also according high-speed cameras this change is obvious.
+Also according high-speed cameras this change was obvious.

-Whereas typical systems of the 1990s still use modified CCD sensors
+Whereas typical systems of the 1990s still used modified CCD sensors

 in general, systems since the end of the 1990s mostly operate with